wgnet/aioamqp-ext/README.md

-# Asynchronous AMQP base Consumer and Producer.
+# Asynchronous AMQP base Consumer and Producer

 AMQP Consumer and Producer base classes.
 Working on top of `aioamqp`.